starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 "Something wrong?"
 Walter asked.

 "I hate smart phones," Creed responded.
 He wanted to approach the project at hand, though an irritating computer generated female voice offering directions irritated him.
 Creed had only surmised that the older and more industrial parts of town would be near the river.
 The phone took him on a winding trek of streets he had no familiarity with.
-A few circles around the block and an occassional illegal U-turn were needed to get them to the old grubby bookstore.
+A few circles around the block and an occasional illegal U-turn were needed to get them to the old grubby bookstore.

 The building itself seemed to have been built in the nineteenth century, as he could see a combination of dirty and open windows on the second and third floors.
 Rio de Oculto did not seem like a store that have enough books to fill three floors.
 There was no nob on the door inside, just a steel bar across the frame.
 Creed opened it and stepped inside.